-Perform a purge immediately after the rinse to completely dry the interface and to clear any excess water that may impede air flow.
-For purging instructions, see the section "Purging the Universal Circuit® Connector" or "Purging the Breathe Pillows Entrainment Interface" on the next pages.
+6. Perform a purge immediately after the rinse to completely dry the interface and to clear any excess water that may impede air flow.
+For purging instructions, see the section "Purging the Universal Circuit® Connector and Breathe Pillows Entrainment Interface" on the next pages.